-Angular JS and React JS both are getting enormous growth in recent times, As the hype increases, developers and enterprises are confused to choose the right one.
-Before judging through the fame of both languages let’s sit and discuss the up’s & downs of both languages to outline the best that suits for us.
+Angular and React both are getting enormous growth in recent times, As the hype increases, developers and enterprises are confused to choose the right one.
+Before judging through the fame of both languages let’s discuss the pros & cons of both languages to outline the best that suits your project.

-Angular is developed by the Google and it’s full web application framework that supports client side where as the React is developed by Facebook.
-Plus, React is a library which supports both client side and server side application.
-You can make react into a complete framework just by adding few libraries.
-However, the functionality will be totally different in both arena.
+Angular is developed by Google and it’s a full web application framework that supports client-side whereas the React is developed by Facebook.
+Plus, React is a library that supports both client-side and server-side applications.
+You can make react to a complete framework just by adding a few libraries.
+However, the functionality will be totally different in both arenas

 It’s quite hard to handle large models in Angular and compels us to break the big modules.
-On other hand, Code will be simpler to use and easily testable.
+On the other hand, the Code will be simpler to use and easily testable.

-React has two way of proceedings, It can be achieved either updating the model nor rendering the flow.
-Also, It reduces the risk of analyzing the bugs which means the developer need not to check the entire code instead checking very fewer places would be more than enough to clear the bugs.
+React has two ways of proceedings, It can be achieved either updating the model nor rendering the flow.
+Also, It reduces the risk of analyzing the bugs which means the developer needs not to check the entire code instead checking very fewer places would be more than enough to clear the bugs.

-Angular utilizes two way binding, which means the values of DOM connected to the model data through the controller.
-In brief, when the user try to insert values in the input field, after insertion, the value will get updated in both the model and view.
-The two way data binding is an fruitful feature for developers as it reduces the risk of writing more code.
-With fewer interactions between the components, developers can easily achieve it with less code and they need not to write a new method to track the changes that occurs.
+Angular utilizes two-way binding, which means the values of DOM connected to the model data through the controller.
+In brief, when the user tries to insert values in the input field, after insertion, the value will get updated in both the model and view.
+The two-way data binding is a fruitful feature for developers as it reduces the risk of writing more code.
+With fewer interactions between the components, developers can easily achieve it with less code and they need not write a new method to track the changes that occur.
 But a bit considerable note of this method is sometimes it might impact the performance.

-Compared to Angular, React uses one way binding which allow us to direct the data in only one direction.
+Compared to Angular, React uses one-way binding which allows us to direct the data in only one direction.
 Thus it becomes clear for developers to identify where the changes or data been modified so they can keep everything under control.
 So it’s easier for us to test and track even the large application of React than processing it with Angular.
-To mention, Previous versions of React has two way of binding but After React V15 release all the version neglects two way binding.
+To mention, Previous versions of React has two way of binding but After React V15 release all the version neglects two-way binding.

-The fundamental oop concept of Angular require us to write the dependencies in separate file. that will not help us when we directly want to create a dependency in the required object.
-On other hand, The dependency injection of Angular is deep rooted with Angular’s standard functions.
+The fundamental oop concept of Angular requires us to write the dependencies in a separate file. that will not help us when we directly want to create a dependency on the required object.
+On the other hand, The dependency injection of Angular is deep-rooted in Angular’s standard functions.
 On this proceeding, even a small creep might get addressed as an issue while running and minimizing the code.